Eleanor-Hui/Soen287_Project/README.md

 <br />

 """<br />
-git add .
+git add .           //add all files

-git commit -m"your message"
+git commit -m"your message"        //then commit your files

-git push origin "branch-name"       //push to your branch
+git push origin "branch-name"       //then push to your github online branch
 <br />"""